Research Team

 Protex Research Focus

-Within the Protex project, Gelot focuses on the AU’s practices of protection of civilians and AU-EU and AU-UN partnerships in the field of human security.
+Within the Protex project, Gelot has focused on the AU’s practices of protection of civilians and AU-EU and AU-UN partnerships in the field of human security.

 Cristina Stefan